-In the mid-80s I started writing comedy scripts.
-My first play Because Of Mr Darrow was produced at the Finborough Arms Theatre in London and this was followed by Laugh?
-I Nearly Went To Miami! which had a successful London fringe run before being produced for the first Liverpool Festival of Comedy.
+My first stage play Because of Mr Darrow was produced at the Finborough Theatre in London.
+This was followed by Laugh?
+I Nearly Went to Miami! which had a London fringe run at the Pentameters Theatre before being produced for the first Liverpool Festival of Comedy.

 Translated into many languages, Laugh?
-I Nearly Went To Miami! has been performed all around the world including Vienna where as ...Und Morgen Fliegen Wir Nach Miami it became one of the city's most popular stage plays.
-Legendary British Director Cyril Frankel (Randall and Hopkirk (Deceased) and UFO) directed.
+I Nearly Went To Miami! has been performed all around the world including Vienna where it was called ...Und Morgen Fliegen Wir Nach Miami.
+British director Cyril Frankel (Randall and Hopkirk (Deceased) and UFO) directed.
 Published by Samuel French, the play has also been produced in Australia, New Zealand, Holland, Belgium, Germany, Ireland, Singapore, Malta, and South Africa.
 The Hungarian version Elvis, oltár, Miami opened in Budapest in 2016.

 By this time I was writing stage and television material for Frankie Howerd including co-writing the hour long special Superfrank for Channel 4.
 I also wrote an updated stage version of Up Pompeii which received its premiere by Bruce James Productions in a 2011 UK tour starring Damian Williams as Lurcio the slave.
 It was published by Josef Weinberger Plays in 2012 and a UK tour by the Baroque Theatre Company followed in 2014 starring Clive Greenwood.
 In 2019 to celebrate the show’s 50th anniversary a special audio version was recorded at London’s Shaw Theatre starring David Benson with an all-star cast including Frazer Hines, Tim Brooke-Taylor, Madeline Smith and Cleo Rocos.
 Adapted by Barnaby Eaton-Jones, Daniel McGachey and Iain McLaughlin, it was produced by Spiteful Puppet and released on CD/download here.

 It was also around about this period that I was writing for the international Walt Disney Magazine creating cartoon stories for Mickey Mouse, Donald Duck, Goofy and other well known Disney characters.

-I then went on the BBC Television writers training course at Elstree and subsequently created and wrote the BBC1 comedy series Wyatt’s Watchdogs.
+I then went on the BBC Television writers’ training course at Elstree and subsequently created and wrote the BBC1 comedy series Wyatt’s Watchdogs.
 Produced and directed by Alan J.W.
 Bell, it starred Brian Wilde (from Porridge and Last of the Summer Wine) and Trevor Bannister (Are You Being Served?)
-This led to an invitation to write for the Alomo/BBCTV show Birds Of A Feather.
+This was followed by writing for the Alomo/BBC TV show Birds of a Feather.

-My next stage comedy was It’s Now Or Never!
-Directed by Marina Calderone, it starred Tony Roper (from BBC TV’s Rab C. Nesbitt), Peter Polycarpou (Birds of a Feather), Heather Alexander and Leyton Sommers as Elvis.
+My next stage comedy was It’s Now or Never!
+Directed by Marina Calderone, it starred Peter Polycarpou (Birds of a Feather) and Tony Roper (Rab C. Nesbitt), Heather Alexander and Leyton Sommers as Elvis.
 The play is published by Josef Weinberger Plays and a new revamped script is currently available.

 This was followed by my comedy thriller Twist (original title - Getting Away with Murder), directed by Stephen Warden, which had a successful run in Hampstead, London.
 It received its USA premiere by the Rogue Theatre Company in Massachusetts in 2010, directed by John Beausoleil, and has also been produced in Australia, Germany, India, South Africa, Holland, France, and Canada.

-In 2012 I developed Topless as a 30 minute sitcom for NBC/Universal International.
+In 2012/13 I developed Topless as a 30 minute TV sitcom for Lucky Giant NBC/Universal International.